Initiated by Dr. Xin Wei, University of Michigan

 • Build FAIR-compliant, AI-ready datasets to enable model training, validation, and cross-hazard benchmarking

-• Develop novel AI algorithms for event detection, forecasting, and early warning of geomorphic hazards, and/or
+• Develop novel AI algorithms for event detection, forecasting, and early warning of geomorphic hazards

 • Apply and optimize machine learning models to simulate cascading hazard sequences linking landslides, erosion, and sediment transport dynamics